CLI Reference

 [default: 3]

---flashblocks.rotation_interval <ROTATION_INTERVAL>
+--flashblocks.rotation-interval <ROTATION_INTERVAL>

 Override the flashblocks rotation interval in seconds